SSH access to the Computer Laboratory

-Ssh encrypts data passed between hosts using a session key.
-This is a large number known only to the two hosts in question.
+Ssh encrypts data passed between hosts (e.g. a local user and a remote host) using a session key, which is a large number known only to the two hosts in question.
 The session key is different for each session and is agreed upon at the start of the session using a mathematical protocol.
 The session key is then used to encrypt the subsequent data passed between the two hosts.
 The net result of this is that the information transferred over the ssh connection cannot be intercepted and altered.

-It is still vulnerable in at least two different ways though: Firstly, the machine from which the connection is initiated could have been compromised — for example, a user's password for logging in to the remote host could be revealed by a program 'watching' keypresses.
-Secondly the remote host could in fact be a different machine masquerading as the remote host.
-That machine could then relay traffic to and from the real remote host and the user would be none the wiser.
-This is known as a 'man in the middle' attack.
+Despite that, the data is still vulnerable in at least two different ways.
+Firstly, the machine from which the connection is initiated could have been compromised — for example, a user's password for logging in to the remote host could be revealed by a keylogger.
+Secondly, the remote host could in fact be a different machine masquerading as the remote host.
+That machine could then capture or alter the data relayed to and from the real remote host without the user's knowledge — this is known as a 'man in the middle' attack.

 For these reasons ssh provides host and user authentication facilities, as well as encryption.